 ABOUT ROW HOUSE CDC

 Row House CDC was established in 2003 as a sister corporation to Project Row Houses (PRH) in direct response to PRH’s vision to “create community” in Houston’s Northern Third Ward.
-Row House CDC’s mission is to develop housing for low-to-moderate income residents, public spaces, and facilities to preserve and protect the historic character of the Third Ward.
+Row House CDC’s mission is to develop affordable housing, public spaces, and facilities to preserve and protect the historic character of the Third Ward.
 However, our interests extend far beyond low-income housing, and include strengthening, sustaining and celebrating the life of the Third Ward community.
 Row House CDC’s target area is the northern section of Third Ward which is bounded by McGowan on the north, Alabama on the south, Scott on the east and Hwy 288 on the west.